 or in a recliner can also help.

-Here are two 2 of breathing exercises to help manage dyspnea.
+Here are 2 breathing exercises to help manage dyspnea.
 Always talk with your healthcare provider before trying these methods.
-You can also talk with a respiratory therapist for hints on how to manage dyspnea.
+You can also talk with a respiratory or physical therapist for hints on how to manage dyspnea.